 The study was carried out in 2008 and 2009 with 24 participants (9 French, 7 Japanese and 8 Americans).
 It measured how users looked at a results page when searching for information via the Google search engine.

-In our eye tracking lab, each participant was seated in front of a screen displaying the Google search engine in Internet Explorer, with the display resolution set to 1024x768.
-Their task: "Imagine that you want to buy a digital camera."
+In our eye tracking lab, each participant was seated in front of a screen displaying the Google search engine in Internet Explorer, with the display resolution set to 1024×768.
+Their task: “Imagine that you want to buy a digital camera.”

 The Miratech study revealed some results already observed in previous studies on the Google search engine, and also introduced some new themes.
 In this newsletter we present:

-Here is the Google Golden Triangle, discovered by the marketing agency Enquiro in 2005 (see the study
+Here is the Google Golden Triangle, discovered by the marketing agency Enquiro in 2005 (see the study).
+This image shows the places most looked at on a Google search results page.

 For the purposes of the study, the page was divided into 3 areas of interest: